-Although open-ended inquiries are great for starting conversations, we also need to ask closed-ended questions from time to time.
+Although open ended questions are great for starting conversations, we also need to ask closed-ended questions from time to time.
 Closed questions only require short or one-word solutions, and there is occasionally only one correct answer.

-Closed inquiries are great for figuring out what a child knows.
+Closed questions are great for figuring out what a child knows.
 They are frequently used by caregivers and teachers to find a beginning place for learning.

 Closed questions, on the other hand, have the tendency to conclude conversations until you contribute more.
 This is especially true with toddlers.
 This prevents kids from expressing themselves or practising their language abilities and vocabulary.